oroinc/documentation/user_guide/oro_crm_overview.rst

 Channel instances correspond to different sources of potential and actual sales:

-- B2B Channels : off-line shops, retails outlets, marketing campaigns, etc.
+- B2B Channels : sources of business tp business or business to customer transactions, e.g. off-line shops, retails outlets, marketing campaigns, etc.

   Any B2B Channel instance can be assigned: